tempusthales/macos-lemp-setup/README.md

 Test with `php --version` what version of PHP you are using, if the command returns something like `PHP is included in macOS for compatibility with legacy software` and especially when `which php` is showing /usr/bin/php then you are using macOS built-in version (which will be removed in the future anyway) and things most probably won't work as expected.

-To fix this, run command `sudo ln -s /usr/local/Cellar/php@7.4/7.4.23/bin/php /usr/local/bin/php` which symlinks the homebrew version to be used instead of macOS version OR use bashrc export as defined [here in step 4](https://github.com/digitoimistodude/macos-lemp-setup#installation).
+To fix this, run command `sudo ln -s /usr/local/Cellar/php@8.1/8.1.2/bin/php /usr/local/bin/php` which symlinks the homebrew version to be used instead of macOS version.

 #### PHP or mysql not working at all